 What Is the Best Acne Treatment for Your Skin Type?

-Sometimes medicine is the best acne treatment to start with for any skin type, so consider visiting your dermatologist 👩⚕️ for prescription medicine.
+Sometimes medicine is the best acne breakout remedy to start with for any skin type, so consider visiting your dermatologist 👩⚕️ for prescription medicine.
 Combined oral contraceptives, spironolactone, and other anti-androgen medications can help reduce oil production related to hormones.
 A non-prescription method, red light therapy, can help reduce activity in the oil production glands.
 Regularly applying a topical antibiotic cream might be a solution, or discuss oral antibiotics with your doctor.

 Remember, Quick Fixes Don’t Stick